Leo Tolstoy

 3

-The primary difficulty that we now face of implementing God’s law consists in the fact that existing human laws are in direct opposition to it.
+The main difficulty that we now face of implementing God’s law consists in the fact that existing human laws are in direct opposition to it.

 4